Superscoring, Score Choice, and the Digital SAT

 Which Colleges Use Superscoring?
 Which Don’t?

 The good news is that almost every college in the US uses superscoring!
 Originally only a few schools used the superscoring method, but now it’s common for colleges to look at the top scores of each section and combine them.
-Out of all the colleges in the US, only around 120 of the schools do not superscore: these colleges mainly include large state schools, but a full list can be found here.
-However, it’s still a good decision to check each college’s admissions page to make sure that the superscoring policy has not changed.
+Out of all the colleges in the US, only around 120 of the schools do not superscore.
+So it’s a good decision to check each college’s admissions page to see their superscoring policy and if it has changed.

 Why Do Colleges Use Superscoring?